 These days, I find myself doing a great deal of Typescript, C#, Java, and the more prevalent web technologies such as Angular, Node.js, JQuery, and so forth.
 As a certified insomniac, technophile, and programming addict, I spend a good deal of time working on projects for myself while learning new languages and technologies.
 Recently, I've begun to dig deeper into languages and technologies such as Xamarin (IOS, Android, Windows apps), Microsoft's Service Fabric, and Windows 10 IoT.

 My current Raspberry PI project is a Parking Assistant, written in Python.
 The hardware components of which consists of:

 But, Dave!, you protest,These things already exist and are fairly cheap!!
 You're correct.
 However, there's no satisfaction in buying what I can create :) Besides, this was a good project to learn Python with.
 Not to mention, I can customize it to the gills - the distances, behaviors, display messages, etc. Sure, this has taken a few weeks to put together, but I've had a blast doing it.
-Once complete, I'll publish a series of articles on piecing this together - from start to finish - including the code as well as the files needed to print the casing and its internals.

 I'm a huge fan of home automation and have been working with technologies such as X10 for a long time now.
 A few years ago, I started upgrading my system to use newer technology such as Wink and smart sensors.
 So far, I am not a fan of having to maintain an internet connection to send out commands to a central server just to receive them back at my Wink Hub, but they are making more and more commands locally available and that is a good thing.